“Testimony and Assertion” will appear in the Oxford Handbook on Assertion, edited by Sanford Goldberg (Oxford University Press, 2017).

 “Trust and Will” will appear in the Routledge Handbook on Trust and Philosophy, edited by Judith Simon (Routledge, 2017).

-“On the Risks of Resting Assured: An Assurance Theory of Trust” will appear in The Philosophy of Trust, edited by Paul Faulkner and Tom Simpson (Oxford University Press, 2017), pages 51-69.
+“On the Risks of Resting Assured: An Assurance Theory of Trust” appeared in The Philosophy of Trust, edited by Paul Faulkner and Tom Simpson (Oxford University Press, 2017), pages 51-69.

 Abstract: An assurance theory of trust begins from the act of assurance – whether testimonial, advisorial or promissory – and explains trust as a cognate stance of resting assured.
 My version emphasizes the risks and rewards of trust.
 On trust’s rewards, I show how an assurance can give a reason to the addressee through a twofold exercise of ‘normative powers’: (i) the speaker thereby incurs an obligation to be sincere; (ii) if the speaker is trustworthy, she thereby gives her addressee the reason.
 Each claim is controversial; my contribution lies in how I defend them together, linking the sincerity obligation to the provision of reasons.
 On trust’s risks, I defend a popular thesis about the nature of trust – that trust differs from mere reliance in how it risks betrayal – against the objection that the thesis ‘moralizes’ trust.
 Such betrayal need not be moral, I argue, because it may derive entirely from how the assurance purports to provide a reason.